-The state-of-the-art fully numeric predictor-corrector aerocapture guidance algorithm (FNPAG) only considers the outcome of the nominal or mean state when computing guidance commands. \cite{lu_optimal_2015} Brunner and Lu have shown that a numeric predictor-corrector guidance algorithm outperforms Apollo skip entry guidance (which has similar flight regimes to aerocapture guidance) for conservative initial state dispersions, but the 3$\sigma$ velocity dispersions were $\mathcal{O}(10)$ m/s and the 3$\sigma$ flight path angle dispersions were roughly 0.4$^\circ$. \cite{brunner_comparison_2012} While these values are typical for missions to date, there is significant navigation cost to obtain initial dispersions this conservative, especially for outer planet missions. \cite{restrepo_mission_2024} If the probability of the spacecraft belonging to one of the unsuccessful modes is sufficiently high, computing guidance algorithm commands based on the mean state can lead to failures.
-For example, if the onboard models significantly differ from the truth models, the onboard guidance models could predict a successful capture when computing guidance commands.
-Still, the vehicle could be escaping or impacting due to environmental dispersions.
-This is especially pertinent for missions with less accurate navigation systems, as the state uncertainty is higher and the terminal mode-impact, capture, or escape-is more uncertain.
-Incorporating a probabilistic indicator function into the guidance algorithm can improve robustness in such cases.
-The proposed probabilistic indicator function is lightweight and efficient, making it easy to integrate into FNPAG without increasing computational cost-thus enhancing robustness for both low- and high-uncertainty missions.
+Additionally, if the probability of the spacecraft belonging to one of the unsuccessful modes is sufficiently high, computing guidance algorithm commands based on the mean state can lead to failures.
+For example, the onboard guidance models could predict a successful capture when computing guidance commands, while in actuality the vehicle could be escaping or impacting due to environmental dispersions.
+This is especially pertinent for missions with less accurate navigation systems, as the state and environment uncertainty is higher and the terminal mode (impact, capture, or escape) is more uncertain.
+In these cases, incorporating a probabilistic indicator function into the guidance algorithm can improve robustness.
+The proposed probabilistic indicator function is lightweight and efficient, and thus it is simple to integrate into FNPAG without increasing computational cost to enhance robustness for both low- and high-uncertainty missions.

-Other flight scenarios, such as skip entry guidance and launch vehicle abort guidance, include guidance triggers based on predicted flight modes.
-The nominal guidance mode for the Apollo capsule was a skip entry, but if the predicted skip-out velocity was less than desired, the skip-out was omitted in favor of a direct entry. \cite{graves_apollo_1972} The Space Shuttle had several ascent abort modes in case of main engine failure, including returning to the launch site and transoceanic abort landing. \cite{hage_simulation_1993} Mission Control selected an abort mode based on vehicle velocity, altitude, and time of engine failure.
-Risk-aware aerocapture guidance adopts these concepts into an autonomous, probabilistic framework to increase capture rate for aerocapture missions with high navigation uncertainty.
+Other flight scenarios, such as skip entry guidance and launch vehicle abort guidance, include deterministic guidance triggers based on predicted flight modes.
+The nominal guidance mode for the Apollo capsule was a skip entry, but if the predicted skip-out velocity was less than desired, the skip-out was omitted in favor of a direct entry \cite{graves_apollo_1972}.
+Similarly, guidance for the Orion vehicle transitions between phases during skip entry using deterministic predefined thresholds~\cite{bairstow_reentry_2006}.
+The Space Shuttle had several ascent abort modes in case of main engine failure, including returning to the launch site and transoceanic abort landing \cite{hage_simulation_1993}.
+Mission Control selected an abort mode based on vehicle velocity, altitude, and time of engine failure.
+Risk-aware aerocapture guidance extends these concepts to an autonomous, probabilistic framework to increase capture rate for aerocapture missions with high navigation uncertainty.